Thie1e/cutpointr/cran-comments.md

-# cutpointr 1.1.2
+# cutpointr 1.2.0

+This is a release to fix the errors in the current CRAN check.

 ## R CMD check results

-There were no NOTEs, WARNINGs or ERRORS.
+There was one NOTE: unable to verify current time.

 ### Local
-* R version 4.1.2, Platform: x86_64-w64-mingw32/x64 (64-bit) Running under: Windows 10 x64 (build 19044): no NOTEs, WARNINGs, or ERRORs.
+* R version 4.4.0 (2024-04-24 ucrt), Platform: x86_64-w64-mingw32/x64, Running under: Windows 11 x64 (build 22631)

 ### Win Builder
-* using R version 4.2.0 beta (2022-04-11 r82149 ucrt), using platform: x86_64-w64-mingw32 (64-bit): no NOTEs, WARNINGs, or ERRORs.
+* R Under development (unstable) (2024-12-09 r87433 ucrt): no NOTEs, WARNINGs, or ERRORs.

-### AppVeyor

-* R version 4.1.3 Patched (2022-03-10 r81883), Platform: x86_64-w64-mingw32/x64 (64-bit), Running under: Windows Server 2012 R2 x64 (build 9600): No NOTEs, WARNINGs, or ERRORs.

-## Downstream dependencies

-I have also run R CMD check on downstream dependencies of cutpointr using the revdepcheck package.
-The one downstream package passed the check.